tomaj/hermes/README.md

 ## Logging

-Hermes can use any [psr/log][] logger.
-You can set logger for Dispatcher or Emitter and see what type of messages come to Dispatcher or Emitter and when a handler processed a message.
-If you add trait `Psr\Log\LoggerAwareTrait` (or implement `Psr\Log\LoggerAwareInterface`) to your handler, you can use logger also in your handler (Dispatcher and Emitter injects it automatically).

-Basic example with [monolog][]:
+Hermes supports any PSR-3 compliant logger.
+Set a logger for the Dispatcher or Emitter to track message flow and handler execution.

+To enable logging in your handlers, add the `Psr\Log\LoggerAwareTrait` trait (or implement `Psr\Log\LoggerAwareInterface`)—the Dispatcher and Emitter will automatically inject the logger.

+Example using [monolog][]:

 ```php